Robust and flexible learning of a high-dimensional classification rule using auxiliary outcomes: Simulations

 \section{Simulations}

-To evaluate the performance of our proposed method, we compare it with four existing approaches using simulations.
-The baseline approach is the one using solely the target outcome.
+In this section, we conduct simulations to compare the performance of our proposed method with other existing approaches (e.g., MTL approaches and other transfer learning approaches).
+One of the comparison methods, referred to as the baseline approach, uses solely the target outcome.
 For the baseline approach, we directly solve

-where the logistic loss is chosen for $\phi(\cdot)$ and $\mu_n$ is a hyperparameter tuned by cross-validation.
-The other approaches for comparison include a direct transfer learning approach and two multi-task learning approaches.
-The direct transfer learning approach implements a modified Algorithm~\ref{algo:1}, where one fixes $\gamma=1$ and does not split the samples.
-This modified algorithm can be considered an extension of the oracle Trans-Lasso Algorithm (TransferDirect) in \cite{Li2020}.
+where the logistic loss is chosen for $\phi(\cdot)$ and $\lambda_n$ is tuned by cross-validation.
+The other approaches for comparison include a direct transfer learning approach and two MTL approaches.
+The direct transfer learning approach implements a modified Algorithm~\ref{algo:1}, where one fixes $\gamma=1$, and $c_j$'s in Step one are assumed to be the same.
+This modified algorithm can be considered an extension of the oracle Trans-Lasso Algorithm (TransferDirect) proposed in \cite{li2020transfer}.
 The multi-task learning approach 1 (MultiTask1) extends the algorithm proposed in \cite{obozinski2008high} using a logistic loss with a grouped lasso penalty.
-The multi-task learning approach 2 (MultiTask2) is the pooled estimation, which dictates that the decision rules for multiple tasks are in the same subspace.
-The TransferDirect approach aims to transfer the estimate of the pooled estimation; the MultiTask1 approach aims to transfer the sparsity structure shared by multiple tasks; the MultiTask2 approach aims to estimate a common decision rule for all tasks.
-The advantage of knowledge transfer at the subspace level using the proposed method can be demonstrated by the comparison with these methods.
+The multi-task learning approach 2 (MultiTask2) is the approach minimizing

+MultiTask2 shares a similar loss function as the MTL used in Step one for our proposed approach.
+Comparing the proposed method with the baseline approach, we can examine the performance gained from using the auxiliary outcome.
+Comparing the proposed method with the direct transfer learning, we can see the benefit of the proposed method over the existing transfer learning approaches due to the capability to accommodate heterogeneous models in the MTL step and the novel calibration step.
+By comparison to the two MTL approaches, we can examine the difference between the transfer learning and MTL approaches when focusing on the problem of target label prediction.